Do your bank balance a favor and find the most affordable and convenient way to send an international money transfer to Switzerland.

 - Money transfer companies with cash pickup options.
 Western Union, MoneyGram and Ria are three companies that offer this service.

 - Bank transfers.
-Sending funds to Swiss bank accounts is easy but can be costly.
+Sending funds to a Swiss bank account is easy but can be costly.

 - PayPal.
 PayPal offers international transfers as part of its digital payment services.